HOPLAB-LBP/hoplab-wiki/docs/outreach.md

 - Making a podcast about your research

 ### Training and opportunities
-Check out the following sources if you want to **train yourself**:
+Check out the following sources if you want to train yourself:

-- Visuals and slide design: [Principiae](https://www.principiae.be/X0101.php).
+- **Visuals and slide design:** [Principiae](https://www.principiae.be/X0101.php).
 Jean-Luc Doumont is a great speaker and frequently gives workshops at KU Leuven on how to create effective slides, posters, presentations, etc.
-- Pitching, writing and presenting: [The Floor is Yours](https://thefloorisyours.be/en/).
+- **Pitching, writing and presenting:** [The Floor is Yours](https://thefloorisyours.be/en/).
 They offer workshops and coaching on how to tell your story in a clear and convincing manner, can help you bring your research in the media or make policy impact.
-- Crash course on SciComm: [Let's Talk Science summer school](https://www.letstalkscience.be/).
+- **Crash course on SciComm:** [Let's Talk Science summer school](https://www.letstalkscience.be/).
 A must-do three-day event all about communicative competences.
-- Infographics: [Baryon](https://baryon.be/).
+- **Infographics:** [Baryon](https://baryon.be/).
 Company of Koen Van den Eeckhout (PhD in physics), who provides workshops on how to visually present complex data.
-- All things SciComm: [SciMingo](https://www.scimingo.eu/en).
+- **All things SciComm:** [SciMingo](https://www.scimingo.eu/en).
 One of the driving forces of SciComm in Flanders.
 They are the driving force behind many initiatives, such as Science Figured Out, the Flemish PhD Cup and the Scicomm Academy (see below).
 They also offer lots of workshops (e.g., for podcasting).
-- SciComm in the form of theater: [ERLNMYR](https://www.erlnmyr.be/en/home).
+- **SciComm in the form of theater:** [ERLNMYR](https://www.erlnmyr.be/en/home).
 Company of Ben Verhoeven (PhD in computational linguistics), who uses methods from improvisational theater to improve science communication.
-- Science videos: [Amazink](https://amazink.nl/).
+- **Science videos:** [Amazink](https://amazink.nl/).
 Company of Rob Zink (PhD in biomedical signal processing), who offers a variety of freelance visualization services.

 ### Engaging initiatives
 If you can't wait to start engaging, check out the following **initiatives**: